 Sadly, I found my worth in performance.
 In fact, it felt nice to be envied by other families.
 Many said they wanted to be just like us.
 We looked like the perfect Christian family.

-For many years I internalized all the anger and unforgiveness I had toward my parents.
+Unfortunately, all of that “people pleasing” had a cost.
+For many years I internalized all the anger and unforgiveness I had toward my parents due to unresolved issues between us.
+(What happened doesn’t matter.
+God knows.)
 Actually, I wasn’t just angry.
 I was filled with hatred and bitterness.
 Slowly it ate away at my soul.
-I thought maybe after I left home, things would change, but it didn’t.
-We were stuck in an unhealthy family system.
+I thought maybe after I left home, things would change, but they didn’t.

 In 2008, I became dangerously thin.
 Nothing I ate would digest properly.
 Over a short period of time, I lost thirty pounds.
 Many tests were done.
 The final diagnosis was Crohn’s disease.
 After another round of tests, the doctors wanted to take out my colon.

 I would have to have a bag attached to the outside of my body for the rest of my life, an ileostomy.
 The doctor informed me it would be irreversible because of the extensive damage.

 At this point, I decided I could no longer handle being a part of my family of origin.

 I had stuffed all my emotions over the last forty years and could no longer control how I felt.
 My relationship with my parents had become toxic to me.
 I knew I had to get away.
 In 2009, my husband, children and I left my family of origin.

 Leaving the family was not easy, but we felt it was necessary at the time.
 It was the right decision as my colon started to heal within the first year.
 During that time, God took me, my husband, and my kids on the journey of a lifetime.

 I learned I did not have to be perfect.
 God loved me broken and imperfect.
 Sadly, being estranged turned out to be lonely and embarrassing.
 It was a shame-filled secret that was hard to explain.